ai-tech-karthik/banking-data-pipeline/docs/MIGRATION_GUIDE.md

 # Migration Guide: Three-Layer to Five-Layer Architecture

-This guide provides step-by-step instructions for migrating the LC Data Pipeline from the original three-layer architecture to the enhanced five-layer architecture with SCD2 historical tracking, incremental processing, and comprehensive data quality checks.
+This guide provides step-by-step instructions for migrating the Banking Data Pipeline from the original three-layer architecture to the enhanced five-layer architecture with SCD2 historical tracking, incremental processing, and comprehensive data quality checks.

 ## Table of Contents